Chowder: Clam

 In the late 1800s clam chowder was introduced in New Zealand as an "American" dish and has become integral to New Zealand cuisine.
 A variant of New Zealand clam chowder is "pipi chowder", also known as "pipi soup" made with New Zealand surf clams.
 "Pipi" comes from the indigenous Maori name for the shellfish.
-Although there are variations in ingredients all New Zealand seafood chowders are made in the style of New England chowders, always with milk and/or cream.
+Although there are variations in ingredients, all New Zealand seafood chowders are made in the style of New England chowders, always with milk and/or cream.

-Corn chowder
+Corn

 Corn chowder is similar in consistency to New England clam chowder, with corn being used instead of clams.
 Additional vegetables that may be used in its preparation include potatoes, celery and onion.
 Some are prepared using meats, such as chicken or bacon.
 Corn chowder may be prepared with fresh, frozen, or canned corn.

-Fish chowder
+Fish

 Fish chowder is prepared with fish such as salmon or cod, and is similar to clam chowder in ingredients and texture.
 Ingredients used in fish chowder may include potato, onion, celery, carrot, corn and bacon.

-Smoked salmon chowder
+Smoked salmon

 A popular dish in Pacific Northwest cuisine, smoked salmon chowder gets its red color from tomato paste and is prepared with celery, garlic, leeks, chives, potatoes and Alaskan smoked salmon.
 The best known smoked salmon chowders are made at Pike Place Market and by Ivar's Salmon House, both in Seattle, Washington.

-Southern Illinois chowder
+Southern Illinois

 Southern Illinois chowder, also referred to as "downtown chowder", is a thick stew or soup that is very different from the New England and Manhattan chowders.
 The main ingredients are beef, chicken, tomatoes, cabbage, lima beans, and green beans.
 Traditionally, squirrel meat was a common addition.
 Southern Illinois chowder is a hearty dish that has been described as being closer in style to burgoo and Brunswick stew than coastal chowders.